Learn more >

 We are always expanding Champions into other IBM areas.
 You can submit nominations in any area and we’ll let you know our status.

-A: A detailed profile in the IBM Community is key.
+A: Ensure that you tell the story of how you support the products and community, beyond the scope of your job, in your nomination form.
+In addition, a detailed profile in the IBM Community is key.
 For example, be sure to identify your skills and interests; add links that you recommend to others, such as links to your Twitter timeline, blog, or user group; and activate a feed to your LinkedIn profile.
 You can also list your published works, such as books and articles, and any courses you have taught.
 Use tags to identify products and technologies you work with, user groups and events your support and other key aspects of your work that we should know.

 In your “Professional bio,” expound on your recent contributions, honors and awards; your professional or user group associations; and the conferences you attend or speak at, being sure to include dates and links wherever possible.
 To see what a fully fleshed-out profile looks like for a current IBM Champion, take a look at Champion Theo Heselmans’ profile.